sta/websocket-sharp/README.md

 `e.Message` property returns a `string` that represents the error message.

-If the error is due to an exception, you can get a `System.Exception` instance that caused the error, by using `e.Exception` property.
+If the error is due to an exception, `e.Exception` property returns a `System.Exception` instance that caused the error.

 ##### WebSocket.OnClose Event #####